classgraph/classgraph/Zero-Bugs-Commitment.md

 ## 3. We will be responsive during the bugfixing process.

-> It is easy to delay responding to a bug report or a request until the bug or request becomes forgotten or obsolete.
-This is the unfortunate state of the vast majority of bug reports across the entire open source ecosystem.
+(Background: It is easy to delay responding to a bug report or a request until the bug or request becomes forgotten or obsolete.
+This is the unfortunate state of the vast majority of bug reports across the entire open source ecosystem.)

 💡 *We pledge to endeavor to be responsive to any bug report or request we receive, whether in our own bug tracker or the bug tracker of another